Heidelberg Ball School: Concept

 During Ball School lessons, children play with their feet, hands and sticks/rackets/bats etc., acquiring skills such as recognising gaps, determining paths to the ball and the ideal position of playing it or controlling the passing of the ball.
 The programmes' curricula are based on four key principles for sports programmes for children: the principles of regarding the developmental stage, of versatility (goals), of joyful learning (content) and of implicit non-instructed learning (methods).

-Programmes - structure
+Programmes

-Ball School Heidelberg is an activity programme for children from 18 months to the end of primary school.
+Heidelberg Ball School is an activity programme for children from 18 months to the end of primary school.
 This wide span involves the task to adapt the courses' aims, contents and methods to the different performance levels of the Ball School children.
 Altogether, the children go through four levels on their way of becoming young "trained" athletes pursuing health and fitness or volleyball-, tennis-, football-, hockey-, handball- or basketball-playing children.